Working smarter not harder: the future of manufacturing in a global economy

 Manufacturing does matter for not only the jobs it creates, but the additional value it offers by way of import substitution and export revenues.
 It also adds the multiplier effects that can flow from intellectual property and accumulated skills and capabilities.

 Manufacturing also holds a large proportion of the aggregate capital stock within the Australian economy.
 However, over the past five years manufacturing’s annual contribution to aggregate capital stock declined significantly.
-This constrasts with the trend in the mining sector.
+This contrasts with the trend in the mining sector.
 This is shown in the following graph, which is from the Productivity Commission’s 2012 report “Australia’s Productivity Growth Slump”.

-Annual Contributions of Mining and Manufacturing to Growth in Market-Sector Capital Services ABS cited in Productivity Commission 2012
+Annual Contributions of Mining and Manufacturing to Growth in Market-Sector Capital Services.
+ABS cited in Productivity Commission 2012

 This is in part a reason for the two-speed economy that Australia has been experiencing.
 While investment in the mining sector has been rising significantly, the level of investment in our manufacturing sector has fallen.
 According to an Australian Industry Group survey of CEO’s taken in 2011, 93% of manufacturing CEOs felt that their exports were becoming uncompetitive as a result of the high Australian-US Dollar exchange rates.
 Capital investment in this sector had fallen by as much as 28% and investment in R&D was declining as well.